 Make sure to be inclusive

-Offering employees the option to work from home is a great way to attract the best talent, but it can get tricky balancing team members' time with people working in and out of the office.
+Once we go back to working in an office, offering employees the option to work from home is a great way to attract the best talent.
+It can get tricky balancing team members' time with people working in and out of the office.
 Following these tips can help set yourself up for success, creating a positive work environment that focuses on employee satisfaction and productivity.